mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 and protected by patrol craft.

-Unless there is some obvious reason for being in the outsystem, a vessel’s presence there is often seen as suspicious by patrol ships.
+Unless there is some obvious reason for being in the outsystem, a vessel's presence there is often seen as suspicious by patrol ships.
 It is always possible (though unlikely) to encounter an Imperial Navy vessel making a sweep of the outsystem region as part of a patrol deployment.